dominicbeesley/blitter-65xx-code/doc/bltutil_readme.md

 Some ROMs contain timing sensitive code that doesn't work when run at full-speed these settings allow a 2MHz speed throttle to be placed on such ROM banks.

+Typically these settings will be read from CMOS RAM at power-up but may be altered temporarily with this command.
+See \*CONFIG

 ### CPU Throttle

 This is often useful to bring the whole system to 2MHz running games.
 This will also disable the VIA access hacks which should make timing-sensitive games and demos work as on a normal 6502.

+Typically these settings will be read from CMOS RAM at power-up but may be altered temporarily with this command.
+See \*CONFIG

 The format of this command's arguments is likely to change in future to allow:
 - speed throttling of ROM's/MOS
 - speed throttling of shadow memory

+Note: It used to be possible to set per-rom and cpu throttle CMOS settings with this command, these options are now set using the *\CONFIG command

 ## \*BLSOUND